QuocDat1994/react-fashion-shop/README.md

 This project was built with create-react-app, typescript and redux-toolkit.

-I make this project to practice AntD.
-Therefore, I use Less instead of SASS this time.

-There are some unfinished functions but I think it is quite alright for now.
+There are some unfinished functions but it is quite alright for now :D

 Original Design belong to [Colorlib](https://colorlib.com/)